dc2007git/epilepsy12-documentation/docs/development/design-decisions.md

 - toggle_button.html
 - snomed_select.html

-These are all semantic ui elements, but have been customized to RCPCH design standards.
+These are all Semantic UI elements, but have been customized to RCPCH design standards.
 Incomplete fields are rendered as blue round target icon next to the incomplete field, with a tooltip messaging this on hover, whilst completed fields are shown as pink ticks.

 The parameters for the elements are not all the same but follow the same broad pattern:
 *hx_post*: the url posted to including parameters